AMRI-Lab/Diffusion-QSM/README.md

 inference code, recommend to adjust only in variable `args_params`

+5.  `QSM_Diffusion_train.py`

+training code, you can train your own network using this script

 ## Usage
 **Data preparation**
 1. Generate test data `data_DiffusionQSM.mat` containing `phi_use`, `mask`, `D2` and `pad_size` based on the `demo.m` files in `data_prep` folder.
 You can download one test data via [Google Drive](https://drive.google.com/file/d/1B0pkNPCZTDhohy7rW6lL72vbq_Rc1vUH/view?usp=sharing).